 - Slipper or lightweight shoes (it is handy to wear in the guest house when you have done day trekking)

 - Hiking pants*2

 - Items for drinking water treatments such as steripen, iodine tablets, chlorine liquids, or water filters. (if you using liquids or tablets it might bring a different taste in water so you can bring some juice-powder to bring a nice taste)

-- Fast drying-camp towel (most guesthouses doesn't provide a towel for a shower so it's good to have one)
+- Fast drying-camp towel (most guesthouses don't provide a towel for a shower so it's good to have one)

-- body wipes (it comes in handy if you don't take shower, especially in higher altitude where there are no shower)
+- body wipes (it comes in handy if you don't take shower, especially at higher altitudes where there are no showers)